rpyron/delim-SOM/README.md

 - Use the same biological individuals across data layers whenever possible.
 - Ensure that row names uniquely identify individuals.
 - Encode missing values as `NA`.
-- Consider the biological meaning of each layer when choosing or verifying distance functions.
 - Inspect training convergence and model-quality diagnostics.
 - Inspect support across alternative values of `K`, not only the modal solution.
 - Treat inferred clusters as candidate-lineage hypotheses rather than definitive taxonomic conclusions.